liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

 In few cases this could be considered an [over-engineered](http://en.wikipedia.org/wiki/Overengineering) task,

-but when the form type needs extra powers or when we want to remove all the hard-coding and explicit classes, or if we want to centralize the parameters and the classes in order to be easily changed or renamed, the form type as service could be useful.
+but when the form type needs extra powers(eg. database access) or when we want to remove all the hard-coding and explicit classes, or if we want to centralize the parameters and the classes in order to be easily changed or renamed, the form type as service could be useful.